jamesoh3928/HaskGit/docs/Proposal.md

   examples.

 ### Minimum Viable Product
 The MVP will implement most of the git commands that can run locally.
-The list of commands are following:
+For feasibllity, we will implement the git commands without the flags options.
+The list of commands that will be implmented are following:

 Command list
 Full list of git commands (not part of MVP): https://git-scm.com/docs